-Licensed Bachelor Social Workers need a bachelors degree from a state board approved school and a passing score on the licensing exam.
+Licensed Bachelor Social Workers need a bachelor’s degree from a state board approved school and a passing score on the licensing exam.
 The Licensed Bachelor Social Worker work must be supervised.

-Applicants may apply to be licensed by credentials rather than exam.
+Applicants may apply to be licensed by credentials rather than take an exam.
 This requires proof of licensure from another state; passage of the licensing exam within the last two years before applying to Alaska, or verification of having worked 1,500 hours in the last five years, completion of continuing education requirements, and three board approved references.

-First time license renewals must submit 45 hours of continuing education with six hours in substance abuse, three hours in professional ethics, and six hours of cross-cultural education relating to Native Alaskans.
+First-time license renewals must submit 45 hours of continuing education with six hours in substance abuse, three hours in professional ethics, and six hours of cross-cultural education relating to Native Alaskans.
 All future license renewals require 45 hours of continuing education with only three hours relating to Native Alaskans.
 All licenses expire on June 30th of even numbered years regardless of when issued.
 However, if the license is issued within 90 days of an expiration date then it will be issued through the next expiration cycle.

 (Source: State of Alaska)